changingexpectations/swdcsalliance/semester01/unit04/chapter01/OOBExploration/ActivityInstructor.md

-## Let's see what the bot knows what to do already!
+## Let's see if the bot knows what to do already!

 Start with the bot open after logging in at https://va.ai.dynamics.com/#/